galaxyproject/galaxy-hub/src/gcc/hosting/index.md

 [<img class="pull-right" src="/src/images/logos/GCC2013Logo200.png" alt="2013 Galaxy Community Conference (GCC2013)" width="180px" />](/src/events/gcc2013/index.md)

   - A large meeting space for all attendees
-  - Smaller spaces for training, birds-of-a-feather, hackathons, and informal gatherings
+  - Smaller spaces for training, parallel tracks, birds-of-a-feather, CoFests, and informal gatherings
   - Robust WiFi in all spaces is essential - expect everyone to be connected simultaneously
   - High foot traffic areas for vendors/sponsors to have exhibits
   - Space for posters and/or demos